retog/node-quadstore/README.md

-Whereas previous versions of Quadstore used to maintain a pre-defined set of indexes based on the paper [RDF-4X][i2], newer versions allow users to configure custom set of indexes according to the usage and query patterns specific to their use case.
+Whereas previous versions of Quadstore used to maintain a pre-defined set of indexes based on the paper [RDF-4X][i2], newer versions allow users to configure custom set of indexes according to the usage and query patterns specific to each use case.

 [i1]: http://nodejsconfit.levelgraph.io
 [i2]: http://dl.acm.org/citation.cfm?id=3012104